DubblePumper/creepypastaAI/.github/instructions/copilotinctructions.instructions.md

 When working with asynchronous code, ensure that it is handled correctly and that any potential issues are addressed proactively.

 edit the README.md file to reflect these guidelines and best practices.

+if there is a need to create test. put them in the tests folder and use a clear naming convention for test files and functions.
+Ensure that tests cover a range of scenarios, including edge cases, and that they are easy to understand and maintain. if the output of a test is a file. put that output in test/results and use a clear naming convention for output files.
+Ensure that the output files are easy to understand and maintain.